neuralinterfaces/commoners/docs/why.md

 - [Vite](https://vitejs.dev) - Vite is a lightning-fast build tool for modern web development.
 It is a foundational piece of the Commoners, providing a streamlined development workflow for all platforms.
 - [Electron](https://www.electronjs.org) - Electron is a powerful framework for building cross-platform **desktop** applications using Chromium and Node.js.
-- [Tauri](https://tauri.app) - Tauri is a promising solution for distributing cross-platform **desktop** applications as WebViews.
-We are currently evaluating its potential for integration with Commoners.
 - [Capacitor](https://capacitorjs.com) - Capacitor is a powerful framework for building cross-platform **mobile** applications using WebViews.
 Native plugins are available for advanced features.

 While direct use of `vite`, `electron`, and `capacitor` will be beneficial for some situations, Commoners provides a few key advantages over these platform-specific solutions: